msteinbeck/tinyspline/README.md

 With a few exceptions, all functions of the C library provide input and output parameter, in which all input parameter are const.
-Except of the copy functions (`ts_***_copy`), the pointer of the input may be equal to the pointer of the output, so you can modify a spline by using it as input and output at once:
+Except of the copy functions (`ts_***_copy`), the pointer of the input may be equal to the pointer of the output.
+To modify a spline use, it as input and output at once:

 ```c
 tsBSpline spline;